 Selection and admission.
-It is reported from both countries and their institutions that the selection and admission criteria are determined by the authority responsible for doctoral training and the respective law.
+It is reported from both countries and their institutions that the selection and admission criteria are determined by the authority responsible for doctoral training ????? and the respective law.
 The Master's degree is a prerequisite, and while in Montenegro one institution bases the admission primarily on the grades in the MA programme, the second introduced an interview as an additional instrument of qualitative selection, which can also lead to candidates not being accepted.
 Interestingly, no institution needs a research exposé and does not emphasize the importance of intellectual wealth or research capacity, but is decided either according to formal criteria or according to a kind of general evaluation of the candidates.
 The role of the supervisor is also small from the outset and there is no direct link between the candidate and the supervisor from the outset.
 Although a responsible body decides on the admission of a new candidate, in Montenegro there is no obligation for a professor to accept a particular candidate.
 In Albania, there are limits for supervisors as to how many candidates they can have, and it depends on their academic status.
 This has not been mentioned for supervisory authorities in Montenegrin institutions.
-Indeed, Albanian institutions reported very limited experience, if any, due to relatively new regulations and a four-year gap in the enrolment of new PhD students.
+Indeed, Albanian institutions reported very limited experience, if any, due to relatively new regulations and a four-year gap in the enrolment of new PhD students. ?????????????

 Supervisors.
 The criteria for supervision and the motivation to assume supervision vary from institution to institution and from country to country.
 Most respondents reported a financial reward as a strong motivator, but also the career development criteria linking supervisory duties to promotion can play a role.
 While at one institution the criteria for admission as supervisor are very demanding and have been set by the university itself, namely to be an active researcher with a significant volume of publications, at the other institution the criteria are much more modest and require only two published papers.
 Even more interesting is the fact that the final word for the defense of a doctoral student is given to the individuals, a supervisor on one side and the director of the program on the other (although the role also has a relevant organ).
 In other words, such an institution is quite privatized and far away from any EU practice.